 The generously-sized lifting rings are for handling the alternator alone.
 They must not be used to lift the genset.
 The choice of lifting hooks or handles should be determined by the shape of these rings.
-Choose a lifting system that has regard for the integrity and environment of the alternator.
+Choose a lifting system which respects the integrity and the environment of the alternators.